145th Street Corridor Project

 We are making improvements to NE 145th Street (State Route 523), including the Interstate 5 interchange.
 Phase 1 of the 145th Street Corridor Project and I-5 interchange Project will replace the signalized intersections on either side of I-5 with roundabouts and update lane configurations on the bridge over I-5.
 On the west side of the interchange, we will widen the roadway between I-5 and Corliss Avenue to improve traffic operations, mobility, and safety.

-Phases 2 and 3 of the 145th Street Corridor Project are expected to begin construction as soon as 2025 and will extend these improvements to Linden Avenue.
+Design has resumed for Phases 2 and 3 of the 145th Street Corridor Project.
+We expect to begin construction in 2027 to extend these improvements to Linden Avenue.
+We are working with an arborist to begin tree reassessment for that portion of the corridor.

-Once complete, these projects will improve safety and multimodal access along the 145th Street corridor and help connect to the future Sound Transit Shoreline South/148th Light Rail Station, planned to open in 2024.
+Once complete, these projects will improve safety and multimodal access along the 145th Street corridor and help connect to the Sound Transit Shoreline South/148th Light Rail Station.
 The interchange improvements will alleviate traffic congestion and enhance transportation mobility, reliability, and safety for all users.

 Phase 1 of the 145th Street Corridor Project and 145th and I-5 Interchange Project